 Damages in a wrongful death lawsuit compensate surviving family members or dependents after a loved one’s death.
 The court then determines how they are divided among the survivors.
 These damages include:

-- Monetary loss for the care, maintenance, support, funeral services, advice, and counsel for the descendant
+- Monetary loss for the care, maintenance, support, funeral services, advice, and counsel for the descendant.

-- The value of contributions that the beneficiaries would have received from the decedent had the decedent lived
+- The value of contributions that the beneficiaries would have received from the decedent had the decedent lived.

-- Loss of companionship and society which includes damages for loss of consortium
+- Loss of companionship and society which includes damages for loss of consortium.

-- Loss of Inheritance, including what the deceased would have been able to save if they had lived a normal, expected lifetime
+- Loss of inheritance, including what the deceased would have been able to save if they had lived a normal, expected lifetime.

-When the death is caused by the gross negligence of the defendant, exemplary damages may be recovered.
+When death is caused by the gross negligence of the defendant, exemplary damages may be recovered.
 In other states, these are known as punitive damages because they are intended to punish and deter the same type of behavior in the future.

-Contact Our Experienced Attorneys
+Contact Our Experienced San Antonio Wrongful Death Attorneys

 Hill Law Firm has represented people all over the state of Texas and the nation in wrongful death lawsuits.
 We collaborate with investigators, experts and sometimes other lawyers to evaluate the various facts associated with your wrongful death lawsuit to ensure you receive the best possible representation.